Blickling Hall: The garden

 The wilderness hides a Secret Garden with a summerhouse, scented plants and a central sundial.
 Nearby is the listed 18th-century orangery which houses a collection of citrus trees.
 Adjacent, to the building is a steep sided dell which is home to many woodland plants including a selection of hellebore and foxglove.
 In 2009, an area of woodland was cleared close to the orangery to create a new woodland garden.
 Stocked with a wide range of woodland plants including camellia and varieties of mahonia.
-Opened in 2010, it will be known as the Orangery Garden.
+Opened in 2010, it is known as the Orangery Garden.
 The Grade II listed Temple is approached by the Temple walk which is lined with azalea planted by Lindsay in her original 1930s design.
 Scattered throughout the garden are many garden ornaments including thirty pieces supplied to Lady Lothian in 1877 by Austin & Seeley of Euston Road, London.
-Future projects include the creation of a philadelphus and rose garden, both of which will be located in the Wilderness and open to the public in the near future.

-In 2015, it was announced that Blickling's unused walled garden covering 1.5 acre is to be regenerated.
-The project will take five years to complete.
+Starting in 2015, Blickling's unused walled garden covering 1.5 acre has been restored.